LarayPdx/LarayDesigns-/README.md

 ### Web Development / Cybersecurity Student | Aspiring Front-End Developer | IT Professional

-I am a Web Development / Cybersecurity student at Full Sail University with an associate degree in Information Technology.
+<h3>I am a Web Development / Cybersecurity student at Full Sail University with an associate degree in Information Technology.
 I enjoy turning ideas into clean, responsive, and user-friendly websites.
-My background in healthcare, security, customer service, and entrepreneurship has strengthened my communication, problem-solving, and teamwork skills.
+My background in healthcare, security, customer service, and entrepreneurship has strengthened my communication, problem-solving, and teamwork skills.</h3>

-I am currently seeking a web development internship or entry-level technology opportunity where I can continue learning, contribute to real projects, and grow as a developer.
+<h3>I am currently seeking a web development internship or entry-level technology opportunity where I can continue learning, contribute to real projects, and grow as a developer.</h3>
 ---
 ## About Me